nareshbhatia/mobx-state-router/docs/api-router-link.md

 ```

 `RouterLink` accepts `className` and `activeClassName` as optional properties to
 control the look of the link in normal and active states.
+This feature is useful
-The default test for
+for highlighting the active link in a navbar.
+The default test for checking if a
-checking if a link is active is very simple - the routeName of the current
+link is active is very simple - the routeName of the current RouterState should
-RouterState should match the target routeName of the link.
-For more control over
+match the target routeName of the link.
+For more control over this test, you can
-this test, you can supply your own custom `isActive` function.
+supply your own custom `isActive` function.

 You can pass other anchor tag attributes (such as onClick and onBlur) to this
 component.
 They will be passed through to the child anchor tag except for